hearthandsinc/challenges/ios/readme.md

 understanding of their technical stack, and excellent product intuitions to join our team.

-This exercise has been designed to give a glimpse of what it is like to build a messaging app, and the kind of technical challenges we face and care about.
+This exercise has been designed to give a glimpse of what it is like to build an iOS messaging app, and the kind of technical challenges we face and care about.
 We are expecting you to spend between 4 and 6 hours on this challenge.

 ## Instructions